whitepenny/emerson/wp-content/plugins/simple-revisions-delete/readme.txt

 Yes.

 = Does it work if javascript is not activated? =
-Yes, but only when editing a post, not with the bulk action.
+Yes, but only when editing a post, not with the bulk action, nor with the Block Editor.

 == Screenshots ==